Zukisa Tshiqi

 Zukisa Laura Lumka Tshiqi (born 11 January 1961) is a South African judge of the Constitutional Court of South Africa.
 She formerly served in the Supreme Court of Appeal from December 2009 until October 2019, when President Cyril Ramaphosa elevated her to the Constitutional Court.
 She was a practising attorney until she was first appointed to the bench in the Gauteng High Court in 2005.

 Early life and education

-Tshiqi was born on 11 January 1961 in Cefane, a rural area near Ngcobo in Eastern Cape.
+Tshiqi was born on 11 January 1961 in Cefane, a rural area near Ngcobo in the Cape Province (now Eastern Cape).
 She was one of eight children and her father was a farmer.
 She attended Cefane Primary School and matriculated in 1979 at Blythswood High School in Nqamakwe.

 Thereafter she went on the University of Fort Hare but was forced to drop out due to a lack of funds.
 After her marriage, she moved to Johannesburg, where she enrolled in the University of the Witwatersrand.
 She graduated with a BProc in 1989, completing her degree while her husband was detained for a political offence and while she was pregnant with her first-born.
 At the university, she was lectured by Halton Cheadle, who kindled her interest in labour law.
 Later, in 2001, she completed an advanced diploma in labour law at the Rand Afrikaans University.